brettmarl/wct-status/hiker_reports.md

 Location: Cullite area
 The ladder missing multiple runs and the ones remaining being loose.
 I am 5’2 and it was a struggle to pull myself up with a heavy pack.
 I did it but I am also of average fitness.
 For elderly or children, this is a major concern.
 I hope writing this gets the issue addressed before someone gets hurt

-# 09 JULY - CAMP
-Location: Cullite Camp
-Ranger at orientation said Cullite access is washed out.
-It is easily accessed via dry creek bed and a walk around by the washed out bank.
-No access problem.

 # 08 JULY - WILDLIFE
 Location: 44
 just north of the lighthouse ladder section on the beach, there is a decaying sea lion carcass